 Yes.
 We allow friendly dogs on leashes.
 We just ask that you are responsible for their clean up and respect other visitors by maintaining control at all times.

 We have numerous wheelchair and stroller bound guests every fall.
 We have at least 2 handicap accessible Port o Pots, and most places on the farm are flat enough for wheel chairs and strollers.
 Aside from the barns, all other surfaces are mowed yard, gravel, or dirt, which is just the nature of a farm.
 Some strollers such as joggers as well as wheel chairs with larger (off road) wheels would work best if you have them.
-Motorized chairs do not typically work well.
+Motorized chairs do not always work well (depending on the tires).
 If your chair or stroller works in your yard and on stone, you should be just fine.
 Our hayrides are not specifically handicap accessible, but if the guest is able to be moved from a chair, we will do our best to help them on.

 Yes, we are open from 4:30-7:00 pm to the public.
 We are only open to school tours and private groups during the day.
 You may participate in some of the activities during the weeknights, but many that require extra help to run are not open.
 (Click here to see the weeknight activity list.)

 No. Sorry!
 We are not usually busy enough during the week to serve food.
-We sometimes have sweets, kettle corn or food items for sale in the gift shop and drinks are always available for purchase, but the Harvest Cafe, Fat Boys and the Kettle Corn station are not open during the week.
+We sometimes have sweets, kettle corn or food items for sale in the gift shop and drinks are always available for purchase, but the Harvest Cafe, Fat Boys and the Kettle Corn stations are not open during the week.
 We do serve food on COTA DAY FRIDAY (check our calendar link for this date as it changes each year).
 We can provide food during the week if large parties request it.
-School groups and parents must bring their own food if having lunch at the farm.
+School groups and parents must bring their own food and drinks if having lunch at the farm.
+We do not have drinking fountains.

 Yes.
 We offer discounts for groups of 20 or more.
 Contact us at firstname.lastname@example.org for discount options and to schedule your group’s visit.
 Discounts are only honored if you contact us at least 1 day in advance.